hananeltassa/moodify-app/README.md

 <!-- AWS Deployment -->
 <img src="./readme/title8.svg"/>

-### Efficient AI Deployment: Unleashing the Potential with AWS Integration
+### Deploying AI Solutions with the Power of AWS Integration

 This project leverages AWS for seamless deployment of our AI-powered application, ensuring **scalability**, **reliability**, and **performance**.
 The backend server operates on an **AWS EC2 instance**, providing robust infrastructure for handling application requests and data processing.